emb417/metaforiq-node/README.md

 1. using node-cron to periodically scrape library items
 1. send emails if wish list items are available now or send all on order items

-## To Do List

-### CRUD Keywords for matching against wish list

-1. reserve and notify
-1. ui for managing keywords
-1. ui for reviewing list and reserving

-### Reserve On-Order

-1. Login to account and get session cookie from response
-1. Use session cookie to form url and POST to URL (TBD)

-### email templates

-1. make emails prettier